nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   - `telecom` with temporary telecom details, with the `use` element set to `temp`.
 No more than one instance of this SHALL be populated.
   - `address` with temporary address details, with the `use` element set to `temp`.
 No more than one instance of this SHALL be populated.

-- The following field MAY be populated by appointment booking consumers:
-    - the `preferredBranchSurgery` within the `registrationDetails` extension, with a location reference where available and relevant to the registration.

-      When a consumer is using the patient registration as part of an appointment booking they will have previously selected a Slot which will be associated with a Location.
-The consumer may use this location as the preferred branch surgery within the patient registration.

 - **All other fields MUST NOT be populated.**

 On the wire a JSON serialised `$gpc.registerpatient` request would look something like the following: